Ferry to Portugal from the UK

 Tickets

-- Calais-Dover (ideal if youβre on the eastern coast of England)
+- Dover–Calais, if you are on the eastern side of England

 - Newhaven–Dieppe